 You can also check sites like eBay to view completed auctions.
 That shows you not only the asking price for the car but also the final sale price.
 Be sure to look for automakers' recalls on the cars that interest you, which can help rule out any big problems upfront.

 Ask the Car Dealer Some Tough Questions

 Can you return the CPO vehicle if it proves to be a lemon or to have significant problems?
 How much time do you have to make that return?
-If you do end up returning the vehicle, do you get a refund just on the purchase price?
+If you do end up returning your certified used car, do you get a refund just on the purchase price?
 What about the license and registration fees?
 Will the dealer refund your sales tax?

 Negotiate a Good Deal

 Yes, you are allowed to negotiate when you're buying a certified pre-owned car.
 After all, you're paying a premium for that inspection and certification, so it just makes sense to try to negotiate the door price down.

 This is where all the research you've done comes in.
 Have you discovered from Kelley Blue Book or Edmunds that the car is a bit overpriced?
 Did you find a vehicle on eBay or at another car dealer for a lower price?
 Now is the time to bring up that information and see how the car dealer you're negotiating with might respond.

 Even if the car dealer is offering you a reasonable price at market value, you can still make a lower offer.
 This is also when to look for other perks — a better-extended warranty or some minor repairs, for instance.

 You may feel uncomfortable making a counteroffer but rest assured that the car dealer expects it.
 And don't worry: the car dealer will still make a profit, even if the dealer claims to have reached the so-called "no-haggle price" on the car already.
 Just keep focused on the peace of mind you'll feel once you know you achieved the best price possible for your pre-owned car.